cul/rbml-archivesspace/authorityControl/README.md

 4) Match strings against authority database to get LC authority numbers Variety of ways to do this
-		Hit the VIAF API, but pull LC back (names only unfortunately) getViaf.py
+		a) Hit the VIAF API, but pull LC back (names only unfortunately) getViaf.py
 			(works; 3.5 hours)
 			Matched 6934 of 8659.
 Reason: some aren't in lc; and probably some VIAF weirdness too.

-		Try to hit the LC api; two ways (http://id.loc.gov/techcenter/searching.html): id.loc.gov/authorities/{scheme_name}/label/{term}  -> returns as 202 the url with the auth no or
+		b) hit the LC api; two ways (http://id.loc.gov/techcenter/searching.html): id.loc.gov/authorities/{scheme_name}/label/{term}  -> returns as 202 the url with the auth no or
 			id.loc.gov/search/?q=aLabel:"Tewksbury, Donald George, 1894-1958" -> returns the record; we'd need to request the right data getLC.py (tested, but not at scale)

-		Do it locally?
+		c) Do it locally?

 		IN ANY CASE REVIEW THESE BEFORE LOAD